If you haven’t crossed water, you’re not there yet.

 - If you’ve purchased a discount pass through VeniceConnected.com, look for their sign at the ticket booths, down the stairs at the water level, just to the left of the big Ponte della Costituzione that leads acoss the canal to the train station.
 You may also retrieve your pass at the nearby automatic ticket machines.

-- You may also purchase passes at the ACTV ticket booths — on-site prices are listed above the ticket windows.
+- You may also purchase passes at the ACTV ticket counters on the street and inside the offices (take a number) — on-site prices are listed above the ticket windows.

-- You final option for ticket purchase are the automatic ticket machines – review the ticket and pass prices, decide which option you prefer, and make your purchase using the English language option.
+- Automatic ticket machines can come in very handy and are located at many stops throughout the city — review the ticket and pass prices, decide which option you prefer, and make your purchase using the English language option.

 » For the private water taxi, or motoscafo: